 - How long can this cake sit out after being removed from refrigeration?
 This cake can sit out on the counter inside the house for 30 minutes or so without doing any harm.
 If you serve this as a picnic or outdoor gathering, I’d keep a cooler handy so you can tuck it away pretty quickly.
 Warm temperatures will make the whipped cream soften and shrink if kept out too long.

 - What’s the best way to cut and serve this cake?
 When slicing the White-Chocolate Strawberry Poke Cake, wipe your knife after each cut you make to help your pieces look prettier – it’s fun to be able to see all the pretty layering of this dessert when you serve it!
 Wiping the frosting and cake ingredients from the knife after each slice allows you make a clean, even cut each time.

-More Favorite Chocolate Recipes to Love –
+More Favorite Sweet Treat Recipes to Love –

 - Easy Chocolate Football Cake